 Chimes sound when the service is ready to begin.
 A typical service includes musical pieces and hymns, welcome and announcements, lighting of the chalice, sharing of joys and sorrows, a meditation time, readings, sermon and closing.
 Services will vary somewhat from week to week.

 Following the service, please join us for social hour in the sanctuary.
-There will be no food or drinks served after the worship service for the time being.
 You will have the opportunity to meet the friendly folks of UUSO and to talk with the minister or a member of the Board if you wish.
 They can help to answer any questions you may have about UUSO or about membership.